 The manager should then allow you to write a report of the accident in the business accident book.
 It is a legal requirement for all businesses to have accident books.
 If the manager fails to allow you to write a report in the accident book, they are failing to uphold the health and safety standards that are expected of a business.

 There are many different accident types that you could be affected by while in a supermarket.
 However, certain accident types are more likely to occur in a supermarket than others.
 Some of the most common supermarket accident types include:

 • Slip, trip and fall accident – often caused by a wet floor sign not being placed near a recently cleaned floor or food/liquid spillages.
 Accidents like these can also happen because of items being dangerously placed on walkways.

 • Falling item accidents – if an item falls from a shelf, it could potentially hit someone below.
 Therefore, it is important that items are not overstocked on shelves or stocked in a dangerous way.
 Furthermore, staff members who are too small to safely reach should not pull items off of shelves that are too high.
 A ladder should be used to reach the item or another staff member should assist them.

 • Car park accidents – these types of accidents can often occur due to potholes or due to unsafe practices.
 For example, someone could potentially be hit by a row of trolleys if the person who is moving the trolleys around isn’t looking.

-If you’ve been injured while in a Marks and Spencer store or car park, you could be able to file a Marks and Spencer accident claim.
+If you’ve been injured while in a store or car park, you could be able to file a supermarket accident claim.
 To find out how much compensation you could be able to claim, you should speak to a personal injury solicitor directly.